vightel/hyperion-metadata/README.md

-# Landsat8 Metadata Generator
+# Hyperion Metadata Generator

-This small library helps with generating landsat 8 metadata and upload it to Amazon S3 and/or ElasticSearch
+This small library helps with generating EO-1 Hyperion metadata and upload it to Amazon S3 and/or ElasticSearch

 ## Installation